openeventdata/mordecai/README.md

 How does it work?
 -----------------

-`Mordecai` accepts text and returns structured geographic information extracted from it.
+Mordecai takes in unstructured text and returns structured geographic information extracted from it.

 - It uses [spaCy](https://github.com/explosion/spaCy/)'s named entity recognition to